DimitrieStoica/anotherstoic.github.io/ec2.md

 - commands that will run during the first boot cycle

 ## Storage options ##
-- EBS volumes -> persistent storage
+- EBS volumes -> persistent storage that is independent from the life of an instance

+> by default EBS volumes that are created and attached to an instance at launch time are deleted when instances are terminated.
+This behavior can be modified by changing the value of the `DeleteOnTermination` flag

 - instance store volumes -> ephemeral storage

 > ephemeral storage is available for EBS backed AMIs provided the instance size is not micro